Does your family love movies?

 We have Family Movie Night every Friday.
 Drive-in movies are a summer tradition.
 Dinner and a movie is our go-to date night.
 We travel with movies.
 That’s how much we love a good movie.

-We were so excited when we were given the opportunity to work with the Sundance Film Festival last winter.
+We were so excited to work with the Sundance Film Festival last winter.
 Like many Utahns, we had never seen a Sundance Film Festival screening, but always kind of wanted to.
 We had never considered taking our children to a Sundance movie because its films are new, independent and still unrated, so it can be tricky to know whether a movie is good for kids or not.

-Then we found out about Sundance Kids.
-It was such a win for our movie loving family!
-Sundance Kids films are just like other Sundance Film Festival selections, except that families can see in advance which films are appropriate for younger viewers.
-Check the Sundance Film Festival program for age recommendations on Kids films.
+Then we found out that there are movies especially for kids at Sundance.
+These films are just like other Sundance Film Festival selections, except that families can know for certain which movies are appropriate for younger viewers.
+Check the Sundance Film Festival Program to find Kids films.

 Want to visit the Sundance Film Festival with kids?
 Here are my tips for success.